greymd/gctunnel/README.md

 Thank you for your appointoment.
 You appointment time is [2020/01/01 17:30].
 ```
-=> Gmail message can be displayed.
+=> GMail message can be displayed.

 Run this script once a day, you won't miss your important appointoment!
 ```bash